vipulpathak113/FrontendInterviewQuestions/README.md

 We use suspense enclosing lazy component to show some loader or text to UI until the component is loaded
 Ex: <Suspense fallback="Loader"><Home></>
 ----------------------------------------------------------
-controlled vs uncontrolled form input:
+- Controlled vs Uncontrolled form input:
-uncontrolled: traditional html input>> use to get value using ref (ex in case of form submit)
+    - Uncontrolled: traditional html input>> use to get value using ref (ex in case of form submit)
     ex: <input type="text" ref = {this.input}/>
     controlled : In controlled component the form input element’s values and mutations are totally driven by event handlers and the value of the input element is always inferred from the state. so Ui and data are in sync
     ex: <input type="text" value={this.state.name} onchange={this.changeName}/>

 Why they are required?
 Unlike other MVC frameworks, React inclines more towards a View Library.
 That’s why React is more flexible as well as opinionated and provides both a model-view approach with controlled components and an only view approach using uncontrolled components.
 While other frameworks like Angular or VueJs provide only Model-View two-way binding approach to the same use case, React provides two distinctively flexible solutions.
 It depends on the use cases about how and where one would use any of those.